Vari-Lite: VLM

 The VLM was a double-sided mirror mounted in a VL5 yoke, with the added twist that the mirror could spin continuously.
-Partially developed to counter the moving mirror effects of being able to produced a fat beam, and partly as a unique lighting effect, it was produced in limited numbers.
+Partially developed to counter the moving mirror effects of being able to produce a fat beam, and partly as a unique lighting effect, it was produced in limited numbers.

 VL7 / VL7B

 The VL7 spot luminaire marked a return to a much larger design.
 As a Series 300 luminaire, it could be controlled by either Series 200 data from an Artisan console, or DMX512 data from a third party lighting console, via a VLSR unit.
-The Philips MSR 700 SA lamp, with a colour temperature of 5600°K, was chosen for the light source and driven remotely, from newly upgraded APS6 lamp power supplies.
+The Philips MSR 700 SA lamp, with a colour temperature of 5600K, was chosen for the light source and driven remotely, from newly upgraded APS6 lamp power supplies.

 In keeping with its predecessors, the VL7 featured a number of innovations.
 First and foremost (at least from a marketing point of view) was the CVF colour system.
 This featured neither wheels nor twisting filters, but rather a pair of comparatively large, oblong, dichroic filter plates, which could be moved in the vertical and horizontal plane.
 Each plate carried three basic shades, carefully graduated to merge across the longer, horizontal plane.
 In the vertical plane, the three basic shades were progressively etched away with lasers, so that they were fully saturated at the top, but completely clear at the bottom.
 One filter plate carried the colours red, green and blue; while the other carried cyan, magenta and yellow.
 US Patent Nos.
 5825548 and 5969868 describe the concepts behind the CVF colour system.
 Both patents make mention of a colour wheel and a fixed position wheel was included in the finished luminaire.
 This could carry both colours and/or gobos, but was mostly used for the latter.
 There was also a rotating gobo wheel, with a total of six positions and a strobe shutter, which could run at up to 7.25 Hz.